Node health and maintenance

 Updating your node manually

-You should always have enabled automatic updates on your node.
-But, there can be situation where you want to update it manually if you have had a problem on the node.
+You should always have automatic updates enabled on your node.
+But there can be situations where you might want to update it manually, for instance if you are experiencing problems with the node.

 In the following it is assumed you are using ~/pbc